mateusmaso/hipbone/README.md

 ## About

-Hipbone is a lightweight framework for building scalable apps on top of Backbone and inspired by others like Ember, React and Spine.
-It was first developed in the early days of Backbone and through time there were many enhancements in its technology, architecture and conventions.
-The main idea behind the project was to bring simplicity in development with smart solutions, proven paths and intuitive ways of dealing SPA problems.
+Hipbone is a lightweight framework for building scalable apps on top of Backbone and inspired by other libraries such as Ember, React and Spine.
+It was first developed in the early days of Backbone and through time many enhancements were made in its technology, architecture and conventions.
+The main idea behind this project was to bring simplicity in development with smart solutions, proven paths and intuitive ways of dealing SPA problems.

 ## Features